iande/mathish.com/_posts/2011-05-26-bayes-classifying.md

 {% m %}(-\infty, 0]{% em %}.
 This means that the most likely category will be the one with a value closest to 0.

+### Digging Deeper

+There are a few edge cases to consider, here are five I can think of off of the top of my head:

+1. What if there are no known terms for a particular category?
+2. What if there are no known terms for the classifier as a whole?
+3. What if a term is unknown to a particular category?
+4. What if a term is unknown to the classifier as a whole?
+5. How do we handle repeated terms (i.e. {% m %}T_i = T_j{% em %}) in a
+   document that our classifier is attempting to classify for us?

+We can easily address the first two cases.
+If any category has not been trained, we assume {% m %}P(C | T_1,\ldots,T_n) = 0{% em %}, thus if none of our categories have been trained (case #2), we assume all categories are equally likely (or unlikely) and either return an arbitrary one or none at all.
+The third and fourth cases are consequences of the fact that we are estimating probabilities.
+Through training, our classifier is building approximations for these various probabilities through sampling.
+It is entirely possible, perhaps even very likely, that we will encounter documents we wish to classify containing terms that were not included in our training.
+If we rely solely on the calculations presented here, a foreign term will result in zeroing the overall probability or produce an error &mdash;
+either from a division by zero or from the undefined {% m %}\log(0){% em %}
+calculation.
+To prevent garbage results, we will need to assign a non-zero probability, {% m %}\epsilon{% em %}, to terms unknown to a particular category.

+The fifth case deserves its own paragraph.
+To handle this situation, we defer to simple rules for conditional probabilities.
+Consider the following:

+{% math %}
+  P(A | B, C, D) = P(A | B \cap C \cap D)
+{% endmath %}

+If {% m %}B{% em %} and {% m %}C{% em %} are describing the same event, then the expression simplifies to:

+{% math %}
+  P(A | B \cap D)
+{% endmath %}

+The same holds true for documents we wish to *classify*.
+We could argue that repeated terms do not describe the same event because the terms are occurring in distinct positions; however, we have not worked positional information into our classifier.
+It is important to note that when we are *training* our classifier with documents, we do take repeated terms into consideration.

+### Final Business

 Now that virtually every email client has, at one point or another, made use of some form of Naive Bayes classification, I realize it's no longer the hot topic it once was.
 However, while reviewing the Ruby